edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Smart horizontal zoom out

 This script helps live with Project Limit option is on.
 It makes zoom available to places behind limits

-#### ek_Switch to next grid step (MIDI Editor)

-Switching to next grid step settings in MIDI Editor depending on adaptive or not

-#### ek_Switch to next grid step

-Switching to next grid step settings depending on adaptive or not

-#### ek_Switch to prev grid step (MIDI Editor)

-Switching to prev grid step settings in MIDI Editor depending on adaptive or not

-#### ek_Switch to prev grid step

-Switching to prev grid step settings depending on adaptive or not

 #### ek_Toggle time selection by razor or selected items